syousry6/aws-config/README.md

 - SNS Topic Policy
 - IAM Policy Document

-#### Directory Structure
+### A typical top-level directory layout
     .
     ├── config.tf                   # Terraform Base template for AWS config for Celink that can be used to create AWS built-in config rules to monitor the accounts
     ├── module.tf                   # The file has the module Standard variables ├── README.md

 ## Supported AWS Config Rules